makslevental/blog/_posts/2020-02-16-Abel-Rufini.md

 or higher.

-Note this post follows [this video](https://www.youtube.com/watch?v=zeRXVL6qPk4).

-An algebraic solution to a polynomial equation is a "formula" for the *roots* of the polynomial consisting of only sums, differences, products, quotients, powers, and $n$th roots of the complex coefficients polynomials.
+An algebraic solution to a polynomial equation is a "formula" for the *roots* of the polynomial consisting of only sums, differences, products, quotients, powers, and arbitrary roots of the complex coefficients polynomials.

 Juxtapose this with second order polynomial equations